A New Dawn in Nevada: The Legalization of Human Composting

 A Milestone for Eco-Friendly Funeral Practices

 Human composting is now legal in Washington, Colorado, Oregon, Vermont, California, New York—and most recently, Nevada.
-Several more states are in the process of considering bills, in fact, since the writing of this article, Arizona, Maryland, and Delaware have legalized human composting now too.
+Several more states are in the process of considering bills, in fact, since the writing of this article, Arizona, Maryland, Delaware, Minnesota, and Maine have legalized human composting now too.

 The Silver State joined the growing list thanks to Assemblyman Max Carter II who lost his wife in a tragic horseback riding accident.
 Human composting was not legal in Nevada at the time of his wife’s death; as he learned about the process, he knew he needed to change that.
 Carter wanted Nevadans like his wife to have the choice to be forever connected to the land they love.
 He spearheaded the passage of AB-289, which passed into law on January 1, 2024.